confluentinc/confluent-kafka-dotnet/README.md

 [Confluent](https://confluent.io/).

-- **Future proof** - Confluent, founded by the creators of Kafka, is building a [streaming platform](https://www.confluent.io/product/) with Apache Kafka at its core.
+- **Future proof** - Confluent, founded by the original creator/co-creator of Kafka, is building a [streaming platform](https://www.confluent.io/product/) with Apache Kafka at its core.
 It's high priority for us that client features keep pace with core Apache Kafka and components of the [Confluent Platform](https://www.confluent.io/product/).